Voluntary and Community Sector

 Urban Community Forums

-Ashford Borough has four urban community forums which represent the views of people living and working in the urban area.
+Ashford Borough has two urban community forums which represent the views of people living and working in some parts of the urban area.
 Other parts of the urban area, and the rest of the borough, are represented by Local Councils

-Each community forum is an independent voluntary group with its own constitution and is lead by a committee of local volunteers.
+Each community forum is an independent voluntary group and is led by a committee of local volunteers.
 They help to keep residents informed about what is happening in the local area.
 They also communicate their community's views to Ashford Borough Council and other statutory organisations.

 For more information about the voluntary and community sector in Ashford, please contact: